ntfromchicago/MV-HEVC-Pal/README.md

 ## Requirements

-✅ An Apple Silicon Mac running macOS 26 beta (it may work on older macOS versions but I haven't tested)
+✅ An Apple Silicon Mac running macOS 26 (it may work on older macOS versions but I haven't tested)

 I'm pretty sure Apple Silicon is required, even though this app may still open on Intel Macs.